-There are many reasons why you might need to cut your kitten’s nails, but regardless of the why, we’re going to get into the how of getting kitty’s nails trimmed.
+You CAN cut your kitten’s nails quickly & easily!
+There are many reasons why you might need to clip your kitten’s nails, but regardless of the why, we’re going to get into the how of getting kitty’s nails trimmed.

 The best way to cut a kitten’s nails easily is to develop a trusting relationship with your kitten.
-Then, work until the kitten is comfortable with you touching his or her paws.
+First, be sure you have the right nail clippers for the task at hand, Then, work until the kitten is comfortable with you touching his or her paws.
 Finally, snip the nails quickly so the kitty doesn’t lose patience, and be careful to only trim claws without cutting the paw.

 Easier said than done?
 Read on for more details!

-Develop a Relationship and Gain Trust with your Kitten
+Developing a Relationship and Gaining Trust with your Kitten

 Developing a trusting relationship with your kitten is fun and rewarding.